rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 - **Size Violation** is a situation when the dimensions of elements (buttons, pictures, animal cards, icons) differ from those specified on the layout by more than 10 pixels in height or width.
 The check is carried out in the same way as in case of violation of indents, and if the differences are large, we remove the specified number of points.
 - The length of the text and words in width, as well as the order of word wrapping in lines, we **do not take into account when checking**.
 - **Unique error** is the new error found in the block being checked.
 Regardless of how many times this error is repeated in the block being checked, the specified number of points is deducted only 1 time.
   For example, the button in all animal cards moved out.
-We will remove points only once, because most likely the general style is broken.
-If there is only one card with the button that has moved down (and in the rest the button is in its place), we still remove the indicated number of points.
-Those, there is no difference, the error is in one repeated element, or in several.
+We will remove points only once because most likely the general style is broken.
+If there is only one card with the button that has moved down (and in the rest, the button is in its place), we still remove the indicated number of points, i.e. there is no difference, the error is in one repeated element, or in several.

 ### General check of application behavior when window width is changed

 Even if the screen is stretched to 4k, even if it is reduced to 320px, the integrity of the application should not be lost.
 With smooth resizing, we do not take into account the exact calculations of the location of elements.
-At this stage, the **Google Chrome** browser checks for:
+At this stage, we check on the **Google Chrome** browser for:

 - no horizontal scroll bar on any screen width up to 320px;
 - elements should not go beyond the side borders of the screen\* for any screen width up to 320px.